We are committed to providing effective advising services to students as an essential component of their educational experience.

 Each semester, select undergraduate students enrolled in the College of Architecture are recognized for their scholastic accomplishments by being named to the Dean’s List.
 Criteria for this honor are:

-- Students must earn a semester (not cumulative) GPA that ranks them in the upper ten percent of the College’s enrollment.
+- Students must earn a semester (not cumulative) GPA of 3.75 or higher.
+Coursework must be completed by the census date of the grade reports.

 - Students must earn a minimum of 12 graded credit hours during that semester.
 (Pass/No Pass credit cannot be applied toward the 12 required credit hours.)